Safety Profile

 REXULTI: Long-term extension study design1

-• All patients were initiated on REXULTI at Week 12; there was no placebo treatment arm during the extension study period1
+• All patients were on REXULTI at Week 12; there was no placebo treatment arm during the extension study period1

 Baseline characteristics1,